TheRealKiraAI/prompt-engineering/01-building-better-prompts/lab/README.md

 }
 ```

-### Step 3: Create a Page to Render the Form
+### Step 3: Modify the Given Prompt

 Modify the prompt to generate different types of business names (recall: You are a starting your own business of choice and need to create an AI UI to render content for your business.
 E.g. it could be names for your business, slogans, instagram posts, etc. My example: Mountain bike shop; create names for my business as a mountain bike shop.)

-Run pnpm run dev to test the setup.
+Run `npm run dev` to test the setup.

 ### Step 4: Update the Logic to Make a Decision Based on the Information Produced

 Update the logic to make a decision based on the information produced.
-Ex. if the generated name has the word "bike" in it, do something or show a component or log text based on the name.
+Ex. if the generated name has the word "bike" in it, do something, show a component, log text based on the name.
 Make these changes in generate within the `streamComponent`.

 ### ⭐ Bonus - Step 5: Create an API Call ⭐